-Creative ways to help a fussy eater
+Novel ways to help a fussy eater

-Experimenting away from the table can really help as it takes away the pressure of eating.
+Experimenting away from the table can help as it takes away the pressure of eating.
 None of these suggestions are about “getting your child to eat something new”, all of them are about building comfort, which longer-term will be helpful for eating variety.

-Creative ways to help a fussy eater
+Novel ways to help your fussy eater

 I can just imagine how my teens would roll their eyes and yet be looking on curiously if I did some of these things.